gucci-ninja/Soft-Eng-Lecture-Notes/4A/3Y03/README.md

 ## Day 31 - Nov 20, 2019
 - last time we looked at regression models that we assume to have a linear relationship
-- `Y = //beta1X + //beta0 + //epsilon`
+- `Y = β1X + β0 + ε`
-- //epsilon is the error that we assume to be normally distributed about a mean of 0 and variance //sigma^2
+- ε is the error that we assume to be normally distributed about a mean of 0 and variance σ^2
-- for a set of x, y points we can compute estimators for //beta1 and //beta0, they are denoted with a hat ^ symbol
+- for a set of x, y points we can compute estimators for β1 and β0, they are denoted with a hat ^ symbol

 ### Tests in Simple Linear Regression
 - set up a two-sided (or one-sided test)
-    - Ho: //beta1 = //beta<sub>1,0</sub>, H1: //beta1 != //beta<sub>1,0</sub>
+    - Ho: β1 = β<sub>1,0</sub>, H1: β1 != β<sub>1,0</sub>

 ![](img.nov20_1.png)

 - assuming Ho, To has a t-dsitribution with n-2 degrees of freedom, To = t<sub>n-2</sub>
-- given a significance level //alpha, we can do a t-test and reject Ho if the calcualte test stat is greater than t<sub>//alpha/2,n-2</sub>
+- given a significance level α, we can do a t-test and reject Ho if the calcualte test stat is greater than t<sub>α/2,n-2</sub>
-- we can do the same thing for //beta0
+- we can do the same thing for β0

 ## Day 32 - Nov 21, 2019